MarijnMensinga/php-html-to-rtf-converter/README.md

 # basic-HTML-to-RTF-converter
-Convert basic HTML output of TinyMCE to rtf
+Convert basic HTML output of TinyMCE to rtf with PHP

 Supported HTML:
 - Text styles